 Industry Analysis & Industry Trends

-The Self-Managed Superannuation Funds industry has taken off over the past five years.
-The total portion of superannuation assets held in self-managed super funds (SMSFs) is forecast to increase from 30.9% in 2008-09 to 34.8% in 2013-14.
-This increase will be accompanied by a growing number of industry enterprises and members.
-Industry assets are forecast to increase at an annualised 11.6% over the five years through 2013-14 to reach $611.1 billion, while industry revenue is forecast to grow at an annualised 38.2% over the same period, to total $45.8 billion.
+The Self-Managed Superannuation Funds industry has continued its rise over the past five years.
+Industry assets are forecast to increase at an annualised 7.9% over the five years through 2014-15 to reach $575.4 billion, while industry revenue is forecast to decline at an annualised 2.4% over the same period, to total $45.8 billion.
 As with any superannuation fund, self-managed superannuation fund (SMSF) revenue is highly volatile as the industry is exposed to equity markets.
 However, a large portion of industry revenue is attributed to inward transfers (i.e. rollovers), which are assets that have been transferred into SMSFs from other super funds.
 Industry revenue grew substantially in 2012-13, due to a strong rebound in the local sharemarket.
 A... purchase to read more

 Self-managed super funds allow members to invest in a range of assets, including domestic and overseas shares, residential and non-residential property, overseas property and a range of other asset classes through third-party fund managers.

 Listed shares account for the largest proportion of assets that SMSFs hold.
 Listed shares include equities traded on Australian stock exchanges.
 The proportion of assets held can fluctuate due to changes in the value of equities in the portfolio.
 Over the past five years, the proportion of assets invested in listed shares has risen due to the share market's strong performance over the three years through 2014-15.
 The increase can also be attributed to the declining amount of assets held in managed investments schemes... purchase to read more